microsoft/dstoolkit-mlops-v2/docs/how-to/DataScienceScripts.md

 ### Data Science Script Testing

 The Data Science script must be tested thoroughly to ensure that it works as expected.
-The testing must cover all the components of the script and should be automated as part of the CI pipeline to catch errors prior to merging code into `main`.

 The Data Science scripts must be run individually as a python script and tested manually.
-However, in future, the testing can be automated using the [PYTest](https://docs.pytest.org/en/stable/getting-started.html#get-started) framework.
+However, the testing can be automated using the [PYTest](https://docs.pytest.org/en/stable/getting-started.html#get-started) framework.
 The test files should be placed in the `test` folder of the DSToolkit.

 ![test-folder](../media/test-folder.png)